Why Sleep Matters for Recovery

 The Sleep-Deprived State

-Sleep deprivation creates a perfect anti-anabolic storm: lower growth hormone, lower testosterone, higher cortisol, reduced insulin sensitivity, and impaired protein synthesis.
-It's essentially the opposite of what you want for muscle building.
-Watch for overtraining signs if your sleep is chronically poor.
+Sleep deprivation creates a less favorable environment for muscle recovery: lower growth hormone, lower testosterone, higher cortisol, reduced insulin sensitivity, and impaired protein synthesis.
+Over time, this works against the adaptations you are training for.

 What Research Shows